apache/sling-site/src/main/jbake/content/documentation/development/ide-tooling.md

 #### Formatting

-_Available with Sling IDE Tooling for Eclipse 1.2.4 or newer (not yet released)_
+_Available with Sling IDE Tooling for Eclipse 1.3 or newer_

 A context menu action is available for formatting the underlying `.content.xml` file corresponding to the selected resource.
 The formatter uses the exact same settings as FileVault.